Daryl Johnston: Legacy

 Johnston was considered one of the greatest fullbacks of his day, while blocking for Emmitt Smith, as Smith went on to become the all-time NFL rushing leader.
 However, Johnston was not the lead blocker for Smith's entire career.
 A neck injury prematurely ended Johnston's career.
 Johnston was present the day Smith broke the rushing record; he was in the broadcasting booth, but came down onto the field to hug Smith and congratulate him afterward.
 As Smith made his victory lap of Texas Stadium after the record-setting carry, Johnston hung back in the shadows.
 When Smith saw Johnston, the two joined in an emotional embrace, with Smith telling Johnston, "I couldn't have done it without you."
 Johnston replied, "It was my pleasure.
 I couldn't imagine doing it for anybody else."

-In 2010, Johnston was in the audience for Emmitt Smith's induction into the Pro Football Hall of Fame.
+In 2010, Johnston was in the audience for Smith's induction into the Pro Football Hall of Fame.
 During his acceptance speech, a visibly emotional Smith spoke directly to Johnston, calling out the fact that, as a fullback, he had sacrificed himself for so many years to block for Smith.
 "Without you", Smith said, "I know that today would not have been possible."